 But while a walk in the park might feel like a blissful escape from everything that’s going on, where and how we can recreate outside has changed in light of the crisis.
 Here’s what you need to know to keep yourself and others safe while going outside during lockdown.

 Yes!
 Unless you’re sick or are being quarantined after contact with a sick person, you are absolutely allowed to go outside.
-Even cities in the United States such as San Francisco that have instituted shelter-in-place orders, which direct residents to stay at home unless they need essential services, such as food or medical care, or engage in essential businesses, make exemptions for outdoor activity.
+Even in cities with strict shelter-in-place orders, which direct residents to stay at home unless they need essential services, such as food or medical care, or engage in essential businesses, there are exemptions for outdoor activity.
 But whether or not you’re on lockdown, you should still continue to observe the principles of social distancing on your hike or walk.
 And it’s most effective if you avoid large groups of people and try to stay six feet away from others.

 Even with the best intentions, I don’t think I could manage to stay six feet away from a friend on a hike.
 I can picture it: We’d have oddly loud conversation over the awkward distance and trip over ourselves trying to gauge proper separation on a narrow path.
 And then at the end of it all, we’d probably accidentally hug goodbye.
 And I can’t even imagine keeping an energetic toddler from bouncing off everyone in the vicinity.